sodle/freexkcd/README.md

 ## Known Bugs
  - "Favorites" filter button is off center on main screen
  - Pinch zooming / scrolling is janky

+## Privacy Policy
+No data is collected from this app!